 In Action

-If your child’s use of media or technology is having a negative effect on their academic outcomes, mental or physical health, or relationships, contact your pediatrician, or a mental health professional, or the Clinic for Interactive Media and Internet Disorders at Boston Children’s Hospital for support.
+If your child’s use of media or technology is having a negative effect on their academic outcomes, mental or physical health, or relationships, contact your pediatrician, a mental health professional, or the Clinic for Interactive Media and Internet Disorders at Boston Children’s Hospital for support.